saladpalad/blackjack/README.md

 # blackjack game

-Blackjack Card Game with a Human & AI aspect
+Blackjack Card Game with a Human & AI Aspect

 # Demo of Player Control